 Are the Flag-Smashers the bad guys in The Falcon and The Winter Soldier?

-Nevertheless, Malcolm Spellman, the head writer for the show has clearly stated in regards to the vigilantes that people think they know, and they don’t.
+Malcolm Spellman, the head writer for the show has clearly stated in regards to the vigilantes that people think they know, and they don’t.
 Already, when the gender swap was made with the introduction of Karli, we knew that we could expect to see something absolutely unexpected from the show.
-Besides this major change, we know that the group communicates via online message boards and uses an augmented reality software to recognize the group’s bloody handprint insignia.
+To witness the lack of an absolute villain reflects more on Marvel’s own change of heart.

 It’s safe to say that Marvel is venturing into the gray area with the kind of villains we’re seeing in the shows.
 They’re playing with the idea of what makes a hero what they are and a villain what they are.
 Perception is going to become a major plot driver in not just The Falcon and The Winter Soldier, but even future shows.